What shareholders can do to beat the market with Lyell Immunopharma Inc. (LYEL) stock - The Dwinnex

 Earnings Estimates

-As of right now, 3 analysts gave their recommendation on the stock of the company.
+There are 3 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $-0.31 for the current quarter, with a high estimate of $-0.27 and a low estimate of $-0.36, while EPS last year was $-1.47.
 The consensus estimate for the next quarter is $-0.34, with high estimates of $-0.3 and low estimates of $-0.39.

 Analysts are recommending an EPS of between $-0.89 and $-1.48 for the fiscal current year, implying an average EPS of $-1.21.
 EPS for the following year is $-1.61, with 3 analysts recommending between $-1.08 and $-2.